alyabouzaid/SmartCook/README.md

 * Implement recipe journal feature to save users’ favourite recipes with annotations ✅
 * Implement food picture post feature where users can upload/share their food pictures and like/comment on others’ posts (Instagram clone) ✅
 * Implement user profile picture upload feature where users can change their profile pictures that are displayed on their food picture posts ✅
-* Implement feature to display top liked/voted food pictures posted/shared by users ✅
+* Implement feature to display top three liked/voted food pictures posted/shared by users ✅

 #### 2-3 stretch requirements